cpyarger/Effin-Cookbook/docs/source/deserts/BHBB.rst

    * - 1/3 cup flour
      - 1/4 cup soft butter

-Mix all ingredients together
+1. Mix all ingredients together
-sprinkle on top of batter
+2. Sprinkle on top of batter